-- explain the definition of bullying - make clear that all forms of bullying at Camp Hill Primary School will not be tolerated - outline the strategies and programs in place at Camp Hill Primary School to build a positive school culture and prevent bullying behaviour - ask that everyone in our school community be alert to signs and evidence of bullying behaviour, and understands the importance of reporting bullying behaviour to school staff - ensure that all reported incidents of bullying are appropriately investigated and addressed - ensure that support is provided to students who may be affected by bullying behaviour (including victims, bystanders, witnesses and perpetrators) - seek parental and peer group support in addressing and preventing bullying behaviour at Camp Hill Primary School .
+- explain the definition of bullying so that there is shared understanding amongst all members of the Camp Hill Primary School community. - make clear that no form of bullying at Camp Hill Primary School will be tolerated. - outline the strategies and programs in place at Camp Hill Primary School to build a positive school culture and prevent bullying behaviour. - ask that everyone in our school community be alert to signs and evidence of bullying behaviour and understands the importance of reporting bullying behaviour to school staff. - ensure that all reported incidents of bullying are appropriately investigated and addressed. - ensure that support is provided to students who may be affected by bullying behaviour (including targets, bystanders, witnesses, and students engaging in bullying behaviour) - seek parental and peer group support in addressing and preventing bullying behaviour at Camp Hill Primary School.